6 Cheap & Easy Ways to Cut your Heating & Cooling Bills

 I take the easy route and use the Lux 7-day digital programmable thermostat.
 It has a big touch screen and is easy to program.

 Installing and programming my thermostat has saved me about 20% on my heating and cooling costs.
-According to Energy Star, installing an Energy Star programmable digital thermostat can cut your heating and cooling costs by $180 per year.
+According to Energy Star, installing and correctly using an Energy Star programmable digital thermostat can cut your heating and cooling costs by $180 per year.
 If you purchase a $60 device, you will earn yourself a return on investment of 300%+ in the first year, and then it’s pure savings for as long as it works.

 Last fall, I covered how to program your thermostat effectively to achieve these gains in the winter.
 You’ll have to re-program it with the change from heat to AC.